largehadroncollider/defcon-guide/DEF CON Guide.md

 ## Photos/Videos

 Don’t take photos/videos of anyone without their permission.
 Don’t take photos/videos of casino stuff.
 Just don’t take photos/videos.
-But also remember if you’re in the casino area you’re being watched by at least 10 cameras, fewer in other areas.
+But also remember if you’re in the casino area you’re being watched by at least 10 cameras (probably fewer in non-casino areas).

 ## Device Security/Privacy